-Famous fur trader and explorer, Manuel Lisa was born in Cuba on September 8, 1772, to Spanish parents, Christobal De Lisa and Maria Ignacia Rodriguez Lisa.
-Some historians; however, say that he was born in the West Indies or New Orleans.
-It is known that he was raised in New Orleans, where he received his education before becoming a trader buying his wares along the Mississippi and Ohio Rivers and established a trading post at Vincennes, Indiana in 1796.
+Famous fur trader and explorer Manuel Lisa was born in Cuba on September 8, 1772, to Spanish parents Christobal De Lisa and Maria Ignacia Rodriguez Lisa.
+Some historians say he was born in the West Indies or New Orleans, Louisiana.
+He was raised in New Orleans, where he received his education before becoming a trader buying his wares along the Mississippi and Ohio Rivers and establishing a trading post at Vincennes, Indiana, in 1796.
 That same year, he married his first wife, a widow named Polly Charles Chew, and the pair would have three children.

-He moved to St. Louis, Missouri around 1799 and soon convinced Spanish officials to give him a land grant for “agricultural purposes.”
-About the same time, he entered into the fur trade business, in direct competition with the powerful Chouteau family.
-By 1802, he obtained the official trading rights with the Osage Indians, taking the business away from the Chouteaus.
+He moved to St. Louis, Missouri, around 1799 and soon convinced Spanish officials to give him a land grant for “agricultural purposes.”
+At about the same time, he entered into the fur trade business in direct competition with the powerful Chouteau family.
+By 1802, he obtained official trading rights with the Osage Indians, taking the business away from the Chouteaus.

 In 1803-04, he helped to supply the Lewis and Clark Expedition, though neither explorer particularly liked him.
-After the expedition returned to St. Louis, Lisa organized the first large-scale fur trading and trapping venture and in 1807, with partners, Pierre Menard, William Morrison, and about 50-60 trappers, loaded in keelboats, made his first expedition up the Missouri River.
-After meeting opposition from the Arikara, Mandan and Assiniboine Indians, the party reached the confluence of the Yellowstone and Big Horn Rivers in present-day Montana, and soon built Fort Raymond.
+After the expedition returned to St. Louis, Lisa organized the first large-scale fur trading and trapping venture.
+In 1807, with partners, Pierre Menard, William Morrison, and about 50-60 trappers loaded in keelboats made his first expedition up the Missouri River.
+After meeting opposition from the Arikara, Mandan, and Assiniboine Indians, the party reached the confluence of the Yellowstone and Big Horn Rivers in present-day Montana and soon built Fort Raymond.

 In the spring of 1810, Andrew Henry and Pierre Menard, led by John Colter, left Fort Raymond with a group of trappers, traveling to the Three Forks of Montana, where they established Fort Henry.
 They then crossed over Bannock Pass into present-day Idaho, where they established a second post on Henry’s Fork of the Snake River, which was also called Fort Henry.
 However, both forts were short-lived, as the post at the Three Forks was abandoned after only a few months due to continuous attacks by Blackfoot warriors.
 Fort Henry in Idaho was abandoned the following year.

-The War of 1812 created difficulties for the St. Louis Fur Company and they were forced out of the dangerous Dakota country.
+The War of 1812 created difficulties for the St. Louis Fur Company, which was forced out of the dangerous Dakota country.
 The partnership was dissolved the same year.
-Spending more time on other business venture, he took part in forming the first bank in St. Louis – the Bank of St. Louis in 1813 and was named one of the commissioners.
+Spending more time on other business ventures, he took part in forming the first bank in St. Louis – the Bank of St. Louis in 1813 and was named one of the commissioners.

-Lisa’s wife, Mary died in 1817, while he was living among the Omaha Indians.
-He soon took an Indian wife named Mitain and the couple would have two children.
-However, while still married to Mitain, he married a St. Louis widow named Mary Hempstead Keeney on August 8, 1818.
-In 1819, the fur company was reorganized under the name of the Missouri Fur Company with partners Manuel Lisa, his brother-in-law, Thomas Hempstead, Andrew Woods, Joseph Perkins, Joshua Pilcher, Moses B. Carson and John Zenoni.
+Lisa’s wife, Mary, died in 1817 while he was living among the Omaha Indians.
+He soon took an Indian wife named Mitain, and the couple would have two children.
+However, while still married to Mitain, he married a St. Louis widow Mary Hempstead Keeney on August 8, 1818.
+In 1819, the fur company was reorganized under the name of the Missouri Fur Company with partners Manuel Lisa, his brother-in-law, Thomas Hempstead, Andrew Woods, Joseph Perkins, Joshua Pilcher, Moses B. Carson, and John Zenoni.